Bostian Heights Fire Department

 Bostian Heights also has fitness equipment available for all members and their families to use.
 Says Overcash, “Our hope is that those members who volunteer and may not think much about their health will become motivated to take an interest in their health and get the testing that is offered.
 From there, if there are medical issues that are detected, they will follow up with their family doctor and make changes to their lifestyle.”

 Smoking puts your health at risk and increases your chances of many preventable illnesses, including heart disease.
-Find resources to quite smoking today.
+Find resources to quit smoking today.